dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 ### Reporting known issue via build analysis

-1. In build analysis you will see links for the type of issue you want to open.
+1. In Build Analysis, you will see links for the type of issue you want to open.
 ![Links to report known issue](./Resources/KnownIssuesLinks.png?raw=true)
 1. Click on the link of the [type of issue that suits better the situation](#decide-infrastructure-or-repository-issue).
 1. A template is going to appear for you and most of this information should be already prefilled.